bitstorm/wicketstuff-rest-lambda/README.md

             LambdaRestMounter restMounter = new LambdaRestMounter(this);

+            //return plain string
             restMounter.get("/testget", (attributes) -> "hello!");
-            restMounter.post("/testjson", (attributes) -> map, JSONObject::valueToString);
+            //specify a function to transform the returned object into text (json in this case) restMounter.post("/testjson", (attributes) -> map, JSONObject::valueToString);

             //return id value from url segment